 The timesheet functionality covered in this section is an add-on to the Skedulo + Lumary package.
 If you are interested in learning more about the functionality, please contact your Skedulo Customer Success Manager.

 Schedulers and managers will be able to access timesheets via the timesheet console.
-A resource's timesheet (for a timeframe) can be viewed using filters (via a Region and/or Resource Tag) and selecting the matching resource.
+A resource's timesheet (for a timeframe) can be viewed using filters (via a Region, Resource Tag, and Timesheets with or without exceptions ) and selecting the matching resource.
 Either the job or shift records for that resource can be viewed.
 Once the matching records are displayed then the records can be filtered by job status (jobs only) and whether or not the record has an exception.